Slice Emittance Preservation and Focus Control in a Passive Plasma Lens: Appendices

 \paragraph{PIC simulations} All PIC simulations were performed with HiPACE++ following preliminary studies with Wake-T \cite{diederichs_2022_CompPhysCommun,ferran_pousa_2019_JPhys}.
 Simulation details are listed according to the figure in which the results are shown.

+\textbf{Figure \ref{fig:1}} The bunches in these idealized simulations were transversely symmetrized to suppress numerical aberrations.
+The simulation parameters were otherwise scaled as for Fig. \ref{fig:4}, see below.
+The starting waist beta was 10 mm.
+Gaussian bunches with FLASHForward-like parameters (see Fig. \ref{fig:2}) were used, apart from the driver emittance, which was set to 8\,mm$\cdot$mrad to highlight the lens operating limits.

-\textbf{Figure \ref{fig:2}} These simulations were performed with beams reconstructed from experimental data using energy slice parameters from the spectrometer in combination with a monotonic LPS measured using the X-band transverse deflecting structure \cite{gonzalez_caminal_2024_PRAB}.
-Figure \ref{fig:EM_LPSs} shows the reconstructed LPSs and horizontal slice parameters, where the beam shown in Fig. \ref{fig:EM_LPSs}a was used for the Fig. \ref{fig:2} simulations.
-The vertical slice parameters were set to the projected values, apart from the emittance which was halved to decrease the driver ellipticity causing a large longitudinal gradient in the focusing gradient (similar to Fig. \ref{fig:4}b).
+\textbf{Figure \ref{fig:4}} These simulations were performed with beams reconstructed from experimental data, where the beam shown in Fig. \ref{fig:2}a was used for the Fig. \ref{fig:4} simulations.
+The vertical slice parameters were set to the projected values, apart from the emittance which was halved to decrease the driver ellipticity causing large longitudinal variations in the focusing gradient (similar to Fig. \ref{fig:6}b, but significantly larger).
 Both bunches contained $10^7$ macroparticles (MPs).
 The simulation box had $4095\times4095\times525$ grid cells $(x,y,z)$, with 2 MPs per cell within a variable (with peak plasma density) radius around the wake (minimum radius $10\times\sigma_{r,\mathrm{driver}}$), and 1 MP per cell outside.
 The transverse box size was set to $2/k_\mathrm{p}$ (on the mm scale) as this was observed to be large enough not to affect the fields.
-The transverse resolution was thus variable, but with minimum $\sigma_{r,\mathrm{witness}}/10$.
+The transverse resolution was thus variable, but with a minimum $\sigma_{r,\mathrm{witness}}/10$.
 The longitudinal resolution was 1 $\mu$m.
 The simulation step length was adaptive with a maximum of $\min(\, l/10, \,\lambda_\mathrm{p}/120 \,)$.
-The plasma distribution was nearly identical to that in the numerical model in Fig. \ref{fig:2}; the density was reduced by 7.5\,\% to match with experiment because of the focusing gradient overshoot.
+The plasma distribution was nearly identical to that in the numerical model in Fig. \ref{fig:4}; the density was reduced by 7.5\,\% to match the experiment because of the focusing gradient overshoot from the elliptical driver.
 Ion motion was verified not to impact the results.